aleabalda/aleabalda/README.md

 **Databases**: MySQL, MongoDB, sqlite

 ## :computer: Current Personal Project:
-### My Portfolio
+### Study Rooms

-As of right now I am working on building a portfolio from scratch using React w/ TypeScript as well as TailwindCSS.
-This way I can showcase my projects in an easier way to recruiters as well as demonstrate my design and front-end skills simultaneously.
+As of right now I am working on building a web app for users to create a room and invite people to it so that they can have group study sessions.
+Rooms will have features like shared pomodore timers, todo lists, chats, etc.

 ## 📈 Interests:
 Continuous learning in Software Engineering